At first sight, SurveyCompare looks like a normal survey panel with a lot of opportunities.

-I wanted to known more about Marketing VF Ltd, but it was difficult to find any real info.
-I found the name and location listed a couple of places, and both times it said it is in London.
+I wanted to know more about Marketing VF Ltd, but it was difficult to find any real info.
+I found the name and location listed in a couple of places, and both times it said it is in London.
 However, what is very strange is the links to the company website.

 On Bloomberg.com there is a link to the company website address, but it is a link to a website that compares solar panels, which has nothing to do with survey panels.

 On LinkedIn there is instead a link to a website that compares prices on franking machines.